Pediatric Orthopedic Surgeons treating Cavus Foot

 The Very Best of Care

 Finally, orthopedic doctors at Medical City Children’s Orthopedics and Spine Specialists treat flat feet, high arches, and other foot problems using the most contemporary surgical and non-surgical technologies.
 Depending on how severe the foot deformity is, we can recommend a combination of conservative and surgical procedures in our treatment programs.
-Only children are treated at Medical City Children’s Orthopedics and Spine Specialists, and we have offices in ArlingtonDallas, Flower Mound, Frisco, and McKinneyTX.
-Whenever feasible, we recommend and provide conservative treatments for foot problems that might provide comfort if the problem persists.
-Fortunately, our orthopedic doctors have a great deal of expertise with high-arch reconstructive surgery.
-Unfortunately, there may be several operations necessary, depending on the seriousness of your child’s problem.
+Another key point, only children are treated at Medical City Children’s Orthopedics and Spine Specialists, and we have offices in ArlingtonDallas, Flower Mound, Frisco, and McKinneyTX.

 ____________________